ycssup/fund-risk-analytics/README.md

-# Fund Risk Analytics & Relative Performance Monitoring System
+# Fund Risk Analytics Pipeline

 Institutional-grade NAV analytics pipeline for benchmark-relative risk and performance monitoring, with automated visualization and PDF reporting.